transdigiware/blockchain/reference/hsm-gemalto.md

   Replace
   - `{CLIENT_NAME}` with the name of the client.
 This value can be anything meaningful to you.
   - `{CLIENT_ADDRESS}` with either the IP address or fully qualified host name of the client.
-  - `{HSM_ADDRESS}` with the IP address of the HSM.

-2. **HSM server** Because network address translation (NAT) exists between the client and the HSM, we need to disable client source IP address validation by the Network Trust Link Server (NTLS) upon Network Trust Link Agent (NTLA) client connection.
+2. **HSM server:** Because network address translation (NAT) exists between the client and the HSM, we need to disable client source IP address validation by the Network Trust Link Server (NTLS) upon Network Trust Link Agent (NTLA) client connection.
 Disable ip check on the HSM server and then restart the NTLS service on the HSM server by running the following commands:

   ```bash
   ntls ipcheck disable